pulp/pulp_puppet/docs/tech-reference/plugin_conf.rst

 ``remove_missing``
- Boolean indicating whether or not previously-synced modules should be removed locally if they were removed in the upstream repository.
+ Boolean indicating whether or not previously-synced modules should be removed from the local repository if they were removed in the upstream repository.
  Defaults to ``False``.

 Distributor
 -----------

 ``absolute_path``
- Base absolute path where all Puppet repositories are published.
+ Base absolute URL path where all Puppet repositories are published.
 Defaults to ``/pulp/puppet``.

 ``http_dir``
  Full path to the directory where HTTP-published repositories should be created.